LoupVaillant/Monocypher/README.md

 additional code).
 If you're using an embedded platform, try this option.
 The binary will be about 5KB smaller, and in some cases faster.

+The `MONOCYPHER_CPP_NAMESPACE` preprocessor definition allows C++ users who compile Monocypher as C++ to wrap it in a namespace.
+When it is not defined (the default), we assume Monocypher is compiled as C, and an `extern "C"` declaration is added when we detect that the header is included in C++ code.

 The `change-prefix.sh` script can rename all functions by replacing "crypto_" by a chosen prefix, so you can avoid name clashes.
 For instance, the following command changes all instances of "crypto_" by